Links Fun Stuff Graphics Chessmaster

 Late at night, strange music fills the streets of Giantopolis, compelling sleeping figures to rise and follow its source: a lone figure on a bike with a boombox, John X, zipping through town and leading them like the pied piper back to their lair.
 Yes, X and Y have been working on MIND CONTROL through MUSIC, an old project of York's that Xander has latched onto with enthusiasm.

-Outfitted with matching glasses to block out bright lights or familiar faces that could break the mind control, X and Y now have their own army of minions.
+Outfitted with matching glasses to block out bright lights or familiar faces that could break the mind control, X and Y now have an army of minions to call their own.
 However, actually *maintaining* healthy and functional henchmen turns out to be quite a chore, and Xander keeps vanishing back into his lab to conduct more unspeakable experiments with synths or saxophones, leaving York to the job of babysitting.

-It's a lot of work, and it's running York ragged keeping everyone fed, clothed, and rested, let alone useful to their empire of evil.
-On top of it all, their demo tapes keep being sent back by prospective distributors who claim their sound is either "too quirky" or "leaves the listener with a sense of existential doom" or some other such nonsense.
+It's running York ragged keeping everyone fed, clothed, and rested, let alone useful to their empire of evil.
+On top of it all, their demo tapes keep being sent back by prospective distributors who claim their sound is either "too quirky" or "leaves the listener with a sense of existential doom" or other such nonsense.
 It takes less than 72 hours for York to break down, hand every minion a tape to share with their friends, and shoo them all out the door, begging them to please go home.

-Of course, the tapes are still out there, and the effects of the mind control are insidious.
-You never know when you'll be in trouble and it'll be useful to ring a bell and suddenly have a fraction of the crowd obeying your every command...
+Of course, the tapes are still out there, and their effects are insidious.
+You never know when it'll be useful to ring a bell and have a fraction of the crowd obey your every command...

 4. My Evil Twin